ANTINO KIM

 [12] Kim, A., Yang, M., and Zhang, J., "When Algorithm Errs: Differential Impact of Early vs. Late Errors on Users' Reliance on Algorithms."
 ACM Transactions on Computer-Human Interaction, Vol. 30, No. 1, Article No. 14, pp. 1-36 (2023).

-This research explores how the timing of algorithmic errors affects user trust and reliance on automated systems.
+Abstract Summary: This research explores how the timing of algorithmic errors affects user trust and reliance on automated systems.
 We conducted experiments comparing user responses to early versus late errors in algorithmic recommendations.
 Our findings reveal that early errors have a more significant impact on long-term user trust, with important implications for algorithm design and deployment strategies.

 View Publication